spatie/laravel-data/README.md

 }
 ```

-In the constructor we define the properties associated with this data object, only public properties will be included when converting the object to an array.
+In the constructor we define the properties associated with this data object, only public properties will be included when transforming the data object to a resource.

 Each data object also should have a static `create` method that will create the object based upon a model.
 This method will be called when the data object is created from a collection of models.